sosw/sosw/docs/installation.rst

 Setup AWS Account
 -----------------

 As an AWS Lambda Serverless implementation deployment should be done in an AWS account.
-To setup a new account, follow the `Link AWS Documentation <https://aws.amazon.com/premiumsupport/knowledge-center/create-and-activate-aws-account/>`
+To setup a new account, follow the `AWS Documentation <https://aws.amazon.com/premiumsupport/knowledge-center/create-and-activate-aws-account/>`_

 Provision AWS DynamoDB Tables
 ------------------------------